nvmwill/nexmo-developer/_documentation/en/video/client-sdks/overview.md

 # The Vonage Video API Client SDKs

-The Vonage Video Client SDKs let you [Connect to a session](/video/guides/create-session), [Publishing streams](/video/guides/create-token), and work with Vonage Video API [Subscribing to streams](/video/guides/archiving).
+The Vonage Video Client SDKs let you [Connect to a session](/video/tutorials/joining-a-session), [Publish streams](/video/tutorials/publish-streams/introduction), and [Subscribe to streams](/video/tutorials/subscribe-streams/introduction).

 See the [Web SDK](/video/client-sdks/web) to get started.